Winter Activity Series – Winter Pups in the River Valley

 Dawson’s riverside trail is a beautiful place to take your dog off-leash

 Dawson Park is adjacent to the Riverdale neighbourhood.
-Just after the picnic sites begins an off-leash trail that follows along the river with scenic views of the downtown skyline.
-There are a couple of sections between Dawson Park and the Capilano Bridge where your dog needs to be re-leashed, but for the most part it’s open for free exploring.
+Just after the picnic sites begin, an off-leash trail follows along the river with scenic views of the downtown skyline.
+There are a couple of sections between Dawson Park and the Capilano Bridge where your dog needs to be re-leashed, but for the most part, it’s open for free exploring.

 Hawrelak to Keillor Point